 This is a guide to organizing grassroots initiatives for organization-wide improvement and enablement, a.k.a.
 "Grouplets".

-The Guides are a series of documents curated by Grouplets and other groups to cultivate specialized domain knowledge and disseminate it to the rest of the organization.
+A core initiative of the Documentation Working Group that I led, the Guides are a series of documents curated by Grouplets and other groups to cultivate specialized domain knowledge and disseminate it to the rest of the organization.
 Most of the Guides were also available to the general public, as part of our mission to work in the open, share knowledge, and provide tools and practices for other agencies to adapt to their needs.

 The Guides Template is both a template and a tutorial to writing a Guide that leads the reader through the entire process, from cloning the Guides Template repository, to replacing its content, to publishing a new Guide.